 It’s very well crafted.
-It takes you by hand and bring you to your desired intermediate French.
+It takes you by hand and brings you to your desired intermediate French.

 Watch out: 🤨 according to Assimil, C1 is the level you should achieve thanks to this course.
 I respectfully disagree: we do not have mathematical formulae to ascertain precisely where you’d get, but a B2 seems more realistic

-It’s still one of the best course around, don’t be mistaken.
+It’s still one of the best courses around, don’t be mistaken.
 Alongside this textbook, if you can carve some other time, put some energy also on:

-- listening to music, learn lyrics by heart, listening them again and singing them out loud 🎤;
+- listening to music, learning lyrics by heart, listening to them again and singing them out loud 🎤;

 - watch movies and series with subtitles, be dubbed or original, it’s irrelevant;